christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     - Cleopatra VII Thea Philopator aka Dynamis, queen of Bosphorus

 - Julius Caesar = Asander, King of Bosporus
   Aliases: Ptolemy XI Alexander II, (titles: Philocaesar Philoromaios, Soter, Great King of Kings, "As" in his name refers to Asar(Osiris)/Aesar/Aeser/Aisar/Ais/Is).
 Other suspected aliases: Mithridates II of the Bosporus, Akrosandros II, King of Scythia, Brogitarix, Idumean Antipater, Parthian Artavasdes (Greek Alex = Persian Arta) who was the brother of Tigranes II (Tigranes II/the Great was called Azhdahak proving Aži Dahāka was a royal Scythian title), and the Hasmonean Alexander II (son of king Aristobulus II son of Jannaeus Alexander also the nephew and son-in-law of king/high-priest Hyrcanus II.
 Also, Julius = Janneus?
 Or Janneus (Yannai) is related to the Roman name Gaius?).
 Bocchus II, King of Mauretania, Burebista, King of the Dacians, Atrebates, king of Britannia.
-Kujula Kadphises, prince of Bactria.
-Also, was he the legendary Chinese emperor Yu the Great (original name "Aži" or "Yazhi" (亞茲))?
-Julius, from Ioulius, related to Iove (Jove).
-Iove is linguistically linked to the Scythian tribal name Yuehzi (Yuezhi).
-He is "The Jove/Yuezhi King".
   - Spouse/Consort 1: Cleopatra VII (Isis who in mythology was the wife of Osiris and the mother of Horus): Dynamis Ourania (Aphrodite Urania).
 Aliases: Pythodorida Philometor (Pytho- from python, and -doria from the Dorian tribe who were Scythian Greeks).
 Also, Amanirenas ("Amon is Lord"), Kandake of Kush?
   - Children:
     - Emperor Tiberius Julius Caesar Augustus.
-Alias: Tiberius Julius Aspurgus, king of Bosphorus
+Alias: Tiberius Julius Aspurgus, king of Bosphorus.
+Also likely Kujula Kadphises, prince of Bactria.
+Also, was he the legendary Chinese emperor Yu the Great (original name "Aži" or "Yazhi" (亞茲))?
+Julius, from Ioulius, related to Iove (Jove).
+Iove is linguistically linked to the Scythian tribal name Yuehzi (Yuezhi).
+He is "The Jove/Yuezhi King"?
       - Spouse: Vipsania Agrippina.
 The name Vipsania is obscure, but Agrippina means "wild horse" (from agri- "wild" and -pina "mare"), and Tiberius Julius Aspurgus Philoromaios's wife, known only through numismatic evidence, was Gepae-pyris (Gepa- from hippos, "horse" in Greek, cf. Epona, Celtic horse goddess and -epyris (possibly "lady" or "queen").
 Both names encode "Horse-Queen."
 This is a title for a Sarmatian noblewoman of the steppe horse-culture.
       - Children:
         - Tiberius Julius Mithridates III (Italian Avatar: Emperor Caligula)